VictorAlbertos/Mockery/README.md

   ...(@Optional String email, @Optional Model model);
 ```

-### Retrofit mockery annotations:
-The following *Mockery annotations* are only supported for those interfaces which have been annotated with `@Retrofit` or `@RxRetrofit` interceptor.
-They hide the complexity of mocking and validating common Retrofit types.

 #### @RequestBodyDTO
 * **Target**: `param`.
 * **Arguments**: a `Class` which implements `DTO.Behaviour<T>` interface.